High Blood Sugar and Insulin Resistance

 Not specific to cancer:

-• Lower levels of insulin, insulin resistance, or insulin-like growth factors among people without cancer or diabetes treated with metformin (preliminary evidence)
+• Lower levels of insulin or insulin resistance among people without cancer or diabetes treated with metformin (preliminary evidence)

 Nutrition before surgery: good evidence